futurepixels/futurepixels.co.uk/content/cv.md

 <h2 class="sub-content-heading">// Personal achievement highlights</h2>

 - Contributed to projects like <a target="_blank" href="https://github.com/slimphp/Twig-View/pulls?q=is%3Apr+author%3ANigelGreenway+is%3Aclosed">SlimPHP</a> and <a target="_blank" href="https://tactician.thephpleague.com/plugins/container/">The PHP League</a>, as well as other open source projects
-- I have renovated my current home where I recently done the majority of the work in my kitchen - outside of using a plumber and electrician
+- Renovated my current home where the majority of the work in my kitchen was completed by myself and my partner - outside of using a plumber and electrician
 - I have built up my own homelab where I am running tooling like Grafana, Loki, Uptime Kuma, PiHole and various build systems - and I also built a tool <a target="_blank" href="https://gitlab.com/NigelGreenway/go-get-server-info">Go Get Server Info</a> where I use it to see what updates are available, the IP address, as well as other info I don't need to SSH into for
 - I completed my first 10k run in under 1 hour (58mins) this year (2025) after looking at what things I would like to achieve this year
 - I have started to learn Rust and built a tool to <a target="_blank" href="https://gitlab.com/NigelGreenway/jump-to-directory">jump around</a> directories with ease